-When children undergo surgery such as an ITB pump placement, constipation can be a significant problem during the first few days after surgery.
+When people have an Intrathecal Baclofen (ITB) pump placed, constipation can be a significant problem during the first few days after surgery.
 Change in normal activity patterns and diet after surgery can lead to constipation.
 Anesthesia and pain medicines can also worsen constipation.

-Often, children with constipation after surgery require multiple medications, need IV fluids for a longer period of time, have a lot of abdominal pain, and are at a higher risk of surgical site contamination from stool.
-To help prevent these issues, we recommend a bowel evacuation program, or a “cleanout” prior to your child’s surgery.
+Often, those with constipation after surgery need multiple medications and additional IV fluids to correct the problem.
+Constipated patients typically have a lot of belly pain.
+They are also at a higher risk of surgical site contamination from stool.
+To help prevent these issues, we recommend a bowel evacuation program, or a “clean out” before surgery.

-The cleanout begins three days before surgery with one mini enema, such as Enemeez or Docusol Mini-Enema (5ml/283mg Docusate Sodium).
-This should be done in the morning if your child will be near home.
-Two days before surgery, give your child another mini enema.
-The day before surgery, give your child a Fleets enema.
-Please choose the size of the Fleets enema appropriate for your child (typically, children 12 years and older would need the adult size), or as directed by your provider.
-These enemas are over-the-counter products and can be purchased online, or from your local pharmacy.
+- 1 day before surgery, give a Fleets enema.
+Please choose the size of the Fleets enema appropriate for you/your child.
+Typically, adults and children 12 years and older need the adult size, or as directed by your provider.
+These enemas are over-the-counter products and can be purchased online or from your local pharmacy.
 Be aware of product count when purchasing, as these products are typically packaged as multiples.
 Administer enemas as instructed on the product’s packaging.

-Continue your child's current bowel regimen, including any medications they may be on.
-We recommend this protocol even if your child is having regular, daily bowel movements, as they may still have a large amount of retained stool.
-Encourage fluid intake in the days leading up to surgery to avoid dehydration.
-Gatorade is recommended up to 12 ounces per day.
-We have found that this protocol minimizes many of the problems caused by constipation in children after surgery and helps with a faster recovery.
+Continue you/your child's current bowel regimen, including any medications you/they may be on.
+We recommend this protocol even if you/your child is having regular, daily bowel movements, as there may still be a large amount of retained stool.
+Avoiding dehydration is essential in the days leading up to surgery.
+Drinking water throughout the day and up to 12 ounces per day of a sports drink (i.e., Gatorade) will help.
+We have found that this protocol reduces many of the problems caused by constipation after surgery and helps with a faster recovery.

 This information is for educational purposes only.
 It is not intended to replace the advice of your health care providers.
 If you have any questions, talk with your doctor or others on your health care team.
 If you are a Gillette patient with urgent questions or concerns, please contact Telehealth Nursing at 651-229-3890.